 Being involved with the campus community will enhance the DePaul experience, and with more than 350 student organizations and many other ways to get involved, it's just a matter of choosing how to enhance the experience.

-DePaul has over 300 clubs and organizations, such as a literary magazine, radio station, newspaper, choral groups, drama club, jazz band, student government, academic organizations, ethnic clubs, honorary academic groups, special interest clubs, debate team and community service organizations.
+DePaul has over 350 clubs and organizations, such as a literary magazine, radio station, newspaper, choral groups, drama club, jazz band, student government, academic organizations, ethnic clubs, honorary academic groups, special interest clubs, debate team and community service organizations.

 Students are encouraged to attend one of two involvement fairs offered in the fall and winter quarters to learn more about student clubs and organizations.
-Information about these fairs is posted around campus, as well as on Campus Connect and OrgSync.
+Information about these fairs is posted around campus, as well as on Campus Connect and DeHUB.

-There are 29 fraternities and sororities at DePaul University.
+There are 30 fraternities and sororities at DePaul University.
 Students can contact the Office of Student Involvement for more information.

 Students can apply to be a program assistant on one or more of DAB's seven committees, or they can apply to be a coordinator of one of the committees.
 Learn more about FEST.

 No. Instead of a homecoming, DePaul celebrates Blue Demon Week during the winter quarter.
-The DePaul Activities Board (DAB), the Student Government association, and various university departments (including Alumni Relations, the Ray Meyer Fitness and Recreation Center, Student Affairs and Athletics) plan Blue Demon Week.
+The DePaul Activities Board (DAB), the Student Government Association, and various university departments (including Alumni Relations, the Ray Meyer Fitness and Recreation Center, Student Affairs and Athletics) plan Blue Demon Week.
 The week typically features a number of spirit and affinity building events on campus, and culminates with men's and women's senior day basketball games and a Blue Demon Dance.
 For more information, visit DAB's website.